|

 car wreck, for example.
 Similar laws have failed to gain traction in

 Louisiana, Hanemann said.
+But local

 businesses still face a lot of risk, he said.
 Many of the